iwanbk/gosqlbencher/README.md

 - prepare: prepared statement will be executed right before executing the query
 - SQL placholder usage
 - Plain query without SQL placeholder, possibly using Go formatting

+3. Driver could be specified as well in the plan file, so we could easily see the performance between drivers.

+See [driver](#driver) section to see the list of available drivers

+4. Database Settings

+Current database setting supported is only max open connections, which can be configured in the plan file.

 ## Quick Start